-In Middle School, the academic year is divided into three grading periods.
+In grades 6-8, the academic year is divided into three grading periods.
 The final grade received and recorded on the permanent record card is the average of the three grading periods.

-Numerical grades must be given for all subjects.
 Numerical grades correspond to the following letter-grade scale: